lodyga/100to60_keyboard/README.md

 # Intro
 ## What is this?
-100% size with 60% efficiency (at most) keyboard layout, made for VSC 1.57.0 on Ubuntu 20.04.2 LTS.
+Keyboad layout that aims to use 60% of keyboard with (at least) 101% efficiency.
+Made for VSC 1.57.0 on Ubuntu 20.04.2 LTS.

 ## Why do I need it?